git-pok/software-engineer/unit20-section1-cumulative-project-hack-or-snooze/hack-or-snooze-ajax-api/README.md

+# Note For When Running App
+When creating and deleteing stories, and adding favorites, refresh the page to see the updates.
+If a user has favorite stories, upon login, they will appear after the user refreshes the page.

 # AJAX with jQuery Exercise: Hack-or-Snooze
 In this exercise, you’ll add features to a news-aggregator site (based loosely on a popular one called Hacker News).
 It will allow users to create accounts, log in, create articles, mark articles as favorites, and more!